 Well, this is interesting.
 Panasonic and Olympus have officially welcomed three new companies into the Micro Four Thirds System Standard Group.
-Those companies are Venus Optics, Mediaeddge and, surprisingly, Yongnuo.
+Those companies are Venus Optics, Mediaedge and, surprisingly, Yongnuo.

 The Micro Four Thirds System standard was established by Olympus and Panasonic back in 2008.
 They’ve been working together to develop and promote the system ever since.
 A joint statement was issued by Panasonic and Olympus welcoming the new members to the group.